Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 The €500,000 minimum is significant.
 It means Pela Terra II absorbs your entire qualifying investment in a single fund, with no room to diversify across multiple managers.
 For some American investors that's a feature, not a bug.
 One fund means one set of subscription documents, one custodian, one manager relationship, and one Form 8621 filing each year instead of three or four.
 The administrative simplicity has real value when you're already navigating FATCA, FBAR, Form 8938, and the QEF election in parallel.

-The conservative risk classification is also unusual in the US-eligible group — three of the four are Aggressive or Balanced.
-If your priority is capital preservation and you treat the Golden Visa investment as a residency cost rather than a return-generating asset, Pela Terra II is the only Conservative option currently available to Americans.
+The conservative risk classification is also unusual in the US-eligible group.
+If your priority is capital preservation and you treat the Golden Visa investment as a residency cost rather than a return-generating asset, confirm whether any currently open US-eligible fund carries a conservative profile before relying on it.

 Best for: US investors who want a single-fund subscription, tangible asset backing, and conservative capital preservation aligned with the residency goal.